Ah, the age old question – ‘What should I wear?’

 Tip #6 | Location

 Consider your location when planning your outfits for the session.
 Are you going to be out in nature?
 Yellow or blue really pop in a beautiful way when surrounded with greenery.
 Cityscape?
 A nice floral pattern or pastel shade looks great with clean, muted architecture.
 If you’re from St. Louis, you are aware of the abundance of red brick buildings around.
 Blue and green pop wonderfully against those red shades.
 If you’re planning an in-home lifestyle session, it would make sense to be more casual with your clothing choices!

 Tip #7 | Seasons

 This probably goes without saying, but embracing the season of your family session can help with planning your outfits and telling a story throughout the images.
 Scarves, knit hats, gloves, and nice coats make winter photos feel cozy.
 Flannels, jackets, hats, and boots are fun for fall.
 Flowy dresses, floppy hats, and sunglasses look great in the summer.
 Rainy spring day?!
-Rain coats, rain boots, and umbrellas can make for adorable family photos.
+Cute rain coats, rain boots, and umbrellas, please!

 Tip # 8 | LARGE Families

 It’s time to update your family photo… and by family, you mean your entire family tree.
 How are you supposed to coordinate what everyone will wear?
 Are you supposed to tell other adults what to wear and how to dress their children?